Alextatie/C-companion/README.md

 # C-companion
-# Scripts are in the Asset folder
+Scripts are in the Assets folder
-#